Jesus said: “Destroy this temple, and in three days I will raise it up….he was speaking of the temple of his body” (Jn 2:19-21 NRSV).

 When Jesus was undergoing his trial before Pontius Pilate he told him “My kingdom is not of this world”.
 It was not of this world then, and will not be of this world in the future.
 Matthew Henry says of this verse “Its rise is not from this world.
 Its nature is not worldly; it is a kingdom within men set up in their hearts and consciences.
 Its guards and supports are not worldly; its weapons are spiritual.
 Its subjects, though they are in the world, yet are not of the world”.

-When Jesus returns, it will not be to reign over a temporary earthly kingdom but to usher in the eternal state; which means that the so-called “Rapture” will be Jesus returning to bring in the new age of eternal life with him for the saints, and the damnation of the wicked.
+When Jesus returns, it will not be to reign over a temporary earthly kingdom but to usher in the eternal state; which means that the fictional “Rapture” will in reality be Jesus returning to bring in the new age of eternal life with him for the saints, and the damnation of the wicked.
 In Matthew chapter 13 Jesus told some parables about the kingdom; in the parable of the wheat and the tares (13:24-30; 36-43) the end of the world is described as the harvest (13:39); the wheat i.e. the children of the kingdom (13:38) and the tares are the children of the wicked one (13:38).
-Both the wheat and the tares are left to grow together until the harvest, at which time the tares will be gathered up first and cast into the fire (13:30), then the wheat will be gathered to God and “the righteous will shine like the sun in the kingdom of their Father” (Matt 13:43).
+Both the wheat and the tares are left to grow together until the harvest, at which time the tares will be gathered up first and cast into the fire (13:30), then the wheat will be gathered to God and “then shall the righteous shine forth like the sun in the kingdom of their Father” (Matt 13:43).

 In another of the parables in Matthew chapter 13 is the parable of the dragnet (13:47-50) which is essentially the same as that of the wheat and the tares; at the end of the world the angels will separate the wicked from among the just and they will be cast into hell.